Adolescent Medicine Offers:

 - Training for Yale medical students - required 3rd year pediatrics rotation and 4th year electives

 In addition, the PCC Adolescent Clinic serves as a site for medical students during the ambulatory part of their third year required clerkship in pediatrics, and a two-week elective for 4th year medical students, which will allow students to rotate through all of the primary care and subspecialty sites providing care to adolescents.
-The advanced level nurse practitioners also precept medical nursing and physician associate students at the school-based clinic sites as part of their pediatric ambulatory rotations.
+The advanced level nurse practitioners also precept medical students at the school-based clinic sites as part of their pediatric ambulatory rotations.